Key findings from our 2023 Stakeholder Engagement Survey

 • 60% agree that SEMPHN’s services and support help your organisation to deliver better quality health services

-• The priority populations you think SEMPHN should prioritise are: people with mental illness, people with multiple chronic diseases, people at risk of/experiencing homelessness, and older people.
+• The top priority populations you think SEMPHN should prioritise are: people with mental illness, people with multiple chronic diseases, people at risk of/experiencing homelessness, and older people.

 Our next steps involve unpacking the findings to understand where we can deliver the greatest value to you.
 This is the first year of our five year ‘Path to Impact’ Strategy, and we are excited to continue learning and partnering with you to create opportunities for people in south east Melbourne to live their healthiest lives.